15 Sydney Opera House Facts

 And this view of the Opera House from the ferry.

-How to get to Sydney Opera House
+How to get to the Opera House

-If you are travelling by train or bus, get off at Circular Quay, which is only a few minutes walking distances.
+If you are travelling by train or bus, get off at Circular Quay, which is only a few minutes walking distance.
 There is a good choice of fine restaurants and wine Bistros surrounding the Sydney Opera monumental area.
 The Mozart Bistro has meals at affordable prices.

 There are also 5 Opera House Bars within the complex, providing outdoor terraces with a spectacular view over the Sydney Harbour.
+Now to get your visit to Sydney organised.

 Please share it on Pinterest.